 Examples of commercial bridging loan use:

-• Purchase where change of use is required A retail company wanted to buy a town centre property formerly used as offices.
-A commercial bridging loan was used to secure the purchase and after change of use was obtained, a commercial mortgage was arranged to refinance the bridging loan 3 months after purchase.
+• Purchase where change of use is required.
+A retail company wanted to buy a town centre property formerly used as offices.
+A commercial bridging loan was used to secure the purchase and after change of use was obtained, a commercial remortgage was arranged to refinance the bridging loan 3 months after purchase.